Elevation: 6,999 ft

 From the trailhead parking area, hike northwest up the Blaze Canyon ATV Trail for almost ¾ mile to a nice grassy shoulder at about 6,250 feet.
 Leave the ATV trail and scramble right/northeast up the steep spur ridge to reach the southeast ridge.
 Once on the southeast ridge, head left/northwest to the summit gap area and visit the three potential high points (all are ground boulders).
 The shoulder and ridge terrain is a mix of grass/scrub and ground boulders.
 Higher up, rocky outcrops join the mix.

-The first potential HP is at least 10-15 feet lower than the final two ridge points.
+The first potential high point is at least 10-15 feet lower than the final two ridge points.
 The final two points are very close in elevation, so stand on both just to be sure.
 The USGS map (and LOJ) are of no help in determining which of these two points is highest.

 South Shoulder, Class 2+